ward/run/_drafts/2019-05-19-20km-door-brussel.md

 I had planned on somewhat training through the 20 km, but not really expected to run that much just a few days before.
 Now I did not have much of a choice.
 I resolved to run the laps at a really easy pace.
 Did not quite work out.
-I ended up running them around 4:10 pace, faster than my regular running pace, it might be about my hypothetical marathon pace.
+I ended up running them around 4:10 pace, faster than my regular running pace.
+It might be about my hypothetical marathon pace?
 I stayed around all day, running 36 laps.
 I did not run the final hour as I started feeling a weird twitch around my right ankle.
 I was willing to sacrifice freshness, but I was not going to get injured for this.
 After that Wednesday, I ran 6, 10, and 6 again in the